rahijalali/project-3/README.md

 The primary objectives or aims of bookkeeping include:

-.Recording Transactions: Documenting all financial transactions, including sales, purchases, expenses, and payments.
+.
+Recording Transactions: Documenting all financial transactions, including debit and credit

-.Classification: Categorizing transactions into appropriate accounts to facilitate analysis and reporting.
+.
+Classification: Categorizing transactions into appropriate accounts to facilitate analysis and reporting.

-.Accuracy: Ensuring that recorded information is precise and error-free to produce reliable financial statements.
+.
+Accuracy: Ensuring that recorded information is precise and error-free to produce reliable financial statements.

-.Compliance: Adhering to accounting principles and standards to meet legal and regulatory requirements.
+.
+Compliance: Adhering to accounting principles and standards to meet legal and regulatory requirements.

-.Financial Analysis: Providing a basis for financial analysis, budgeting, and decision-making within the organization.
+.
+Financial Analysis: Providing a basis for financial analysis, budgeting, and decision-making within the organization.

-.Facilitating Reporting: Generating financial statements, such as the income statement, balance sheet, and cash flow statement, to communicate the financial position of the business.
+.
+Facilitating Reporting: Generating financial statements, such as the income statement, balance sheet, and cash flow statement, to communicate the financial position of the business.

 In summary, the aim of bookkeeping is to maintain a systematic and accurate record of financial transactions, which in turn supports informed decision-making and financial analysis for businesses.

-##Agile Methodology
+## Agile Methodology

 The Agile Methodology was used to plan this project.
 This was implemented through Github and the Project Board.
 Through the use of the Kanban board in the projects view in Github, the project was divided into a few different sections:

 To Do- (All the User stories were initially entered in the 'To Do' column)